 With personal security and data protection becoming increasingly important for all businesses, the option to create your own private cloud hosting system is a welcome one.
 This means you can implement your own data infrastructure and protocols in order to create the safest and most efficient data processing and workflow systems to suit your needs.
 Those with high-security concerns can even use the customised DJI Pilot PE app, which by default will not transmit data over public networks – and can be used to only connect with each individual’s own FlightHub IT infrastructure.

 There’s also the added benefit of firmware management – so you can decide when to implement any updates, which means you can keep your fleet up-to-date without finding yourself grounded at any inopportune moments.
-As for management of all things rather more hardware-oriented, a new maintenance set-up is also now in place to monitor your craft and the likes of the batteries to ensure everything is running as smoothly as it should within safe parameters – and let you know when something needs a little TLC or if any scheduled maintenance is due.
+As for the management of all things, rather more hardware-oriented, a new maintenance set-up is also now in place to monitor your craft and the likes of the batteries to ensure everything is running as smoothly as it should within safe parameters – and let you know when something needs a little TLC or if any scheduled maintenance is due.

 Flight planning hasn’t yet been one of DJI’s strong points, but it has boosted its options a little further here as well, including the option to send out automated waypoints and the likes of mapping missions to your operators out in the field.